jaabberwocky/telegram_quote_bot/README.md

 # Telegram Bot to generate quotes

 Learning project for me to better understand how the Telegram bot API works.
+Scrapes the `BrainyQuote.com` site and grabs a random quote and returns it to the user.

 ## How to install
 1. Get a bot token by talking to @BotFather